jimenezjose/STM32/README.md

 ### Say "arm-none-eabi-gcc" command is not found.

-### Before anything check the binary file you have to see if you can find it.
+### Before anything find the arm-none-eabi-gcc binary file.
 How?
-I'll show a quick video.
+I'll show a quick vid.